 Darius Lovehall, O-Dog, Frankie Lymon…the list goes on and on for all the memorable characters that actor Larenz Tate has played over the years.
+Most recently, he was in the hit film Girl’s Trip and is now a regular on the hit show, POWER.
 As each film role becomes cemented as a classic, the youthful looking Tate still has a killer smile and an incredible work ethic.

 In fact, Tate started working as a professional actor at age 11, after his parents moved him and his two brothers out to Los Angeles.
 He got his breakout role at age 17, when the Hughes Brothers cast him as “O-Dog” in the classic film, Menace II Society.

 Nearly 25 years later, Tate describes what it takes to make it last in this industry where many start off with big dreams, but don’t always make it.

 “It’s all about reinventing yourself,” explains Tate.
 “So I’ve had a great career in movies and I still have a lot more to go with the things that I’m doing, but you have to continue broadening your audience and your brand.
 A natural progression in movies was to start trying to tell my own stories.
 So now my brothers and I have a production company, and we have been laying down a foundation for years and years.
 And now we’re producing different projects for different platforms and movies and television and the digital space, so that has not stopped, in terms of keeping the body of work started in movies going.”

 “I gravitate towards roles that are about real life.
 To me it’s about longevity and not about the sprint.
 Because in Hollywood, that 15 minutes of fame and then you’re done.
 My father and mother made sure I had a balance and the helped me tremendously.”